World Cup host Brazil struggles to fill stadiums

 Another major factor is security and comfort.
 Although tens of millions of Brazilians have entered the middle class in the past decade, many of them still cannot afford upwards of 100 reais a week to take a family to the stadium.

-That has been a boon for the pay-per-view (PPV) sector.
+That has been a boon for the Pay Per View PPV.L sector.
 A monthly PPV package costs 60 reais and sales had increased 70 percent in two years, said Alessandro Maluf, product manager with NET, the cable firm that sells packages.

-Experts believe the construction of new arenas for the World Cup will encourage people to turn out for games both during and after the tournament.
+Experts believe clubs will find it easier to lure fans into stadiums after the World Cup.
 Some 14 new arenas are scheduled to be opened by 2014 and with them will come a new level of security and comfort.

-But until then, Brazilian teams will struggle to make football as appealing as a trip to the cinema, the beach or the shopping mall, said Cesar Gualdani, director of Stochos.
+Until then Brazilian teams would struggle to make football as appealing as a trip to the cinema, the beach or the shopping mall, said Cesar Gualdani, director of Stochos.